ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/en-v6.2.md

 </details>

 ## Multiple locations with single vRack
+OVHcloud's vRack technology enables organizations to connect servers across different locations as if they were located within the same data center.
+On a diagram below, we presented how this can be utilized together with two Additional IPv6 blocks available from different regions.
+It is also presented with example suboptimal routing case (when public IP is announced from one region, but addressing host in another region) for learning purposes.
 ![image](https://github.com/ovh/docs/assets/60412/c8789220-2b6c-4245-bada-94e3854be8f7)
-OVH's vRack technology enables organizations to connect servers across different locations as if they were located within the same data center.
-This is particularly beneficial for businesses that require high availability, disaster recovery solutions, or simply wish to maintain a unified network across multiple sites.

 ### Benefits
 - **Enhanced Connectivity:** By leveraging a single vRack across multiple locations, businesses can ensure seamless communication between servers, regardless of their physical location.
-This is crucial for applications that rely on real-time data synchronization or distributed computing.
-- **Scalability:** As organizational needs grow, the network can easily expand to include new servers in different locations without the need for complex reconfiguration.
-This scalability supports business growth and technological expansion with minimal disruption.
-- **Centralized Management:** Managing a network that spans multiple locations through a single vRack simplifies network administration.
-It allows for centralized control over security policies, access rules, and configurations, reducing the complexity and overhead associated with managing multiple disparate networks.
+- **Move to cloud:** vRack technology can be a great enabler on early steps of "move-to-cloud" organizational strategy, unblocking some legacy applications that still require local network communication.

 ### Risks and Considerations
-- **Dependency on vRack Infrastructure:** Relying on a single vRack for multi-location connectivity introduces a dependency on OVH's infrastructure.
-Any disruptions or limitations within the vRack network could potentially impact connectivity across all locations.
-- **No SLAAC Support:** One notable limitation in this setup is the inability to use Stateless Address Autoconfiguration (SLAAC) for IPv6 addresses when the network spans multiple locations.
-This means that IP addresses must be managed through alternative methods, such as DHCPv6 or static assignment, which could increase administrative overhead for network administrators.
+- **No SLAAC Support:** One notable limitation in this setup is the inability to use Stateless Address Autoconfiguration (SLAAC) for IPv6 addresses when the network spans across multiple locations.
+This means that IP addresses (and routes) must be managed statically.
-- **Network Complexity:** While a single vRack can simplify management in some respects, the underlying network architecture may become more complex, especially when integrating multiple sites with varying local network topologies.
-This complexity requires careful planning and expertise to ensure optimal performance and reliability.

 ## Known Limitations
-Understanding the constraints of using IPv6 within the vRack environment is crucial for effective network planning.
+Understanding the constraints of using **Additional IPv6** within the **vRack** environment is crucial for effective network planning.
 Here are the key limitations to consider:
-- **vRack as the Sole Backend**: The exclusive use of vRack as the backend network interface restricts design flexibility.
-All internal and external server communications must route through vRack, necessitating careful planning for connectivity and redundancy due to this dependency.
+- **vRack as the sole backend**: vRack network is the only backend for Additional IPv6 addresses.
-- **SLAAC Limitations in Multi-Location Setups**: Stateless Address Autoconfiguration (SLAAC) is not supported for IPv6 across multiple vRack locations, presenting a challenge for network administration.
-This requires manual IPv6 address management, with DHCPv6 or static assignments as alternative strategies for IP distribution in dispersed networks.
+- **SLAAC Limitations in Multi-Location Setups**: Stateless Address Autoconfiguration (SLAAC) is not supported for IPv6 across multiple vRack locations.
-- **First /64 Bridging Cap**: The initial /64 IPv6 subnet in a vRack is limited to bridging 128 IP addresses, affecting the direct connection capacity.
-Strategic network and IP address planning are essential to ensure optimal connectivity for critical services and devices.
+- **First /64 subnet is bridged one**: The very first /64 part of your Additional IPv6 block is bridged by default within your vRack.
+You can use up to 128 IP addresses inside of it.
-- **Public Bandwidth Cap**: Outbound traffic from OVH to the internet is capped at 1Gbps per location, impacting data transfer rates for external communications.
+- **Public bandwidth cap**: Outbound traffic from OVH to the internet is capped at 1Gbps per location.
-- **IPv6 Block Allocation Limit**: Users can obtain up to three /56 IPv6 prefixes per campus location, leading to a maximum allocation based on the number of campuses (N) x 3 x /56 prefixes.
+- **IPv6 block allocation limits**: Users can obtain up to three /56 Additional IPv6 blocks per region location.
-- **Mobility of IPv6 Blocks**: Due to the hierarchical design of the IPv6 address space, additional IPv6 blocks are region-specific.
+- **Mobility of Additional IPv6 blocks**: Due to the hierarchical design of the IPv6 address space, Additional IPv6 blocks are region-specific.
 This means blocks cannot be transferred between regions, although they can be reassigned within any vRack-connected backend.
-This regional specificity requires thoughtful deployment and management to align with your network's geographical distribution and connectivity needs.

 ## Go Further